 Latest example: Theresa and Steve call a meeting with 10 other subordinates to strategize on the latest quarter.
 Because Theresa is very organized, she printed out an agenda and action item list on one page and passed it out to everybody.
 Steve ridicules Theresa when she’s handing out the agenda, “Wow Theresa, that’s quite a list.
 Are you also going to go grocery shopping for us?”.

 “Here’s my list”, and Steve pulls out a post-it note with three items.
 The rest of the subordinates laugh, and Theresa feels undermined as a manager.
-Theresa responds, “Somebod’s got to be organized!”
+Theresa responds, “Somebody’s got to be organized!”

 In this instance, Theresa needs to come up with a stronger comeback.
-At least she said something, and didn’t stay silent and then go ball her eyes out in the restroom.
+At least she said something, and didn’t stay silent and then go bawl her eyes out in the restroom.

 Better comebacks to Steve’s remarks and little post it note would have been: